louismichel100/Airplane-Seating/README.md

 To execute this, just type the example below:
 >> node miki.js 3 2 4 3 2 3 3 4 30

-# the last number represent the number	of	passengers	wai:ng	in	queue
+The last number represent the number	of	passengers	waiting	in	queue